WebAssembly/tool-conventions/Linking.md

 `get_global` / `set_global` instruction are stored as padded LEB123 such that
 they can be rewritten without altering the size of the code section.
-The relocation points to the offset of the padded immediate value within the code section, allowing the linker can both read current value and write an updated one.
+The relocation points to the offset of the padded immediate value within the code section, allowing the linker to both read the current value and write an updated one.

 Merging Function Sections